raikustar/tietoevry-task/README.md

 * py .\checkurl.py -i .\testfile.csv

 Assignement 2

-Just SQL in a text file inside of postgresql folder.
+* Just SQL in a text file inside of the postgresql folder.